 If computer science is about more than computers—if it is about helping people find out about the world—then experiential AI will be the meeting place for many fields of study, including the human record of language, history, and culture.

-– David Smith, Core Member, EAI
+– David Smith, Affiliate Faculty, Core Faculty, EAI

 David Smith is an associate professor in the Khoury College of Computer Sciences and a founding member of the NULab for Texts, Maps, and Networks, a research center for the digital humanities and computational social sciences.
 His work focuses on natural language processing and computational linguistics through applications in history, literary studies, political science, journalism, document processing, and assistive technologies.